hlf20010508/telegram-chatgpt/README.md

 # telegram-chatgpt
-> A telegram bot based using chatgpt.
+> A telegram bot using chatgpt.

 Support text and voice input.

 ## bot command
 - `/start` to start with bot
-- `/forget` to remove all memory
+- `/forget` to remove all memory, won't change preset
 - `/reset A SENTENCE ABOUT BOT'S CHARACTER` to reset character background
 - `/help` for help